Alfresco/alfresco-ng2-components/docs/user-guide/internationalization.md

 <!-- {% endraw %} -->

-## Adding your own messages
+## Adding and replacing messages

 The built-in translations certainly won't cover everything you will need for your app but you can easily replace them with your own lists.
-This involves making copies of the existing lists in your app's folder and adding your own keys.
-See the [Translation service](../core/translation.service.md) page for full details and examples.
+This enables you to add new keys and also replace the text of existing keys with your own.

+To override the default translations, you need to copy the existing source files (en.json, fr.json, etc) to your application.
+These local copies will completely replace the default files.
+You can then modify the local files with new keys or replace the text of existing keys to suit your needs.

+The [Translation service](../core/translation.service.md) page has full details of how to do this, including the locations of the required files and code samples for enabling your new translations in your app.

 ## Interpolations